Russo brothers: Ghostbusters spin-off

+MGM franchise reboots

+In April 2019, it was announced that AGBO and MGM made a deal to develop remakes and reboots of films owned by MGM with the Russo brothers acting as "spiritual creative architects."
+It was reported that the Russos would develop and potentially direct reboots of Poltergeist, The Pink Panther, The Thomas Crown Affair, and The Secret of NIMH.

+Live-Action Battle of the Planets film

+In 2019, the Russo brothers announced that they would produce and potentially direct a live-action film adaptation of the science fiction anime series Battle of the Planets.
+In 2021, screenwriter Daniel Casey was hired to write the script.
+The film remains in development as of 2022.

+Untitled Star Wars film

+In 2019, it was reported that Kevin Feige was developing a standalone Star Wars film.
+Michael Waldron was set to write the screenplay as part of a first-look deal with Disney.
+In 2023, the Russo brothers confirmed they had early talks to helm the project before it was shelved that same year.

+Untitled experimental musical

+While promoting The Gray Man in 2022, the Russo brothers expressed interest in directing an experimental musical film.
+They talked to multiple artists about such a project, including The Weeknd, with Joe Russo citing his 2021 Super Bowl halftime show as a source of inspiration.

 Recurring collaborators

 Throughout the brothers' careers in television and film, they have consistently collaborated with many of the same actors and filmmakers.
 Their most prolific creative partners are screenwriters Christopher Markus and Stephen McFeely, who wrote all four of the Russo-directed Marvel films (Captain America: The Winter Soldier, Captain America: Civil War, Avengers: Infinity War and Avengers: Endgame), as well as The Gray Man and The Electric State.
 Markus and McFeely currently serve as Co-Presidents of story at AGBO.
 Their sister Angela Russo-Otstot, a producer and screenwriter, is also a key creative partner.
 She has worked on numerous AGBO projects and serves as the company's Chief Creative Officer, overseeing development across film and television.

 On the filmmaking side, the Russos have repeatedly partnered with casting director Sarah Finn, who worked on all four Marvel films, as well as AGBO projects such as Mosul, Extraction, Cherry, The Electric State, and Everything Everywhere All At Once.

 Musically, they have worked with composer Alan Silvestri on Infinity War, Endgame, and The Electric State, and frequently collaborate with composer Henry Jackman (Winter Soldier, Civil War, Cherry, The Bluff).
 Stunt coordinator-turned-director Sam Hargrave began his work with the Russos as Chris Evans' stunt double, and was elevated to 2nd unit director on Marvel films before making his directorial debut with Extraction and Extraction 2 under the AGBO banner.